hpurmann/hpurmann.github.io/_posts/2016-06-16-beyond-limits.md

 ![Fotomarathon 12](/assets/fotomarathon/marathon-12.jpg)

 I got really lucky here.
-We were pondering over this topic some time already when I stumbled accross this buggy.
+We were pondering over this theme some time already when I stumbled accross this buggy.
 I can imagine the child saying "Mom, there are limits!" when seing how she is using his vehicle.

 ## Exhausted but happy

 We went to the final station and submitted the competition photos.
 I felt very tired but a cold beer gave back some energy.
 Sitting at the fire, we chatted with competitors and saw their pictures.
-It's nice how everybody has different interpretations of the given topics.
+It's nice how everybody has different interpretations of the given themes.
 I'll certainly participate again next year.

 And now, I invite you to [look at my brother's photo series](http://ununun.de/post/145914151126/my-first-fotomarathon).
 Even though we were doing the marathon together, his series looks very different.